-- 2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.3 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for a Development Permit for Operational Works.
+- 2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.3 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for a Development Permit for Operational Works/Building Works. - 2.4 The following items annotated on the approved site layout plan and elevations plans (refer to condition 2.1) are not approved as part of this development: 'Store' and 'proposed footpath dining' along with associated proposed works for the 'feature render fence' and 'feature concrete planters'.

-3.0 ACCESS WORKS
+3.0 ACCESS AND PARKING WORKS